ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
+13 Ways to Optimize Docker Builds - <a href="https://medium.com/overcast-blog/13-ways-to-optimize-docker-builds-ba1151b256f3" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DavidW (skyDragon)`**

+<blockquote>Reduce image size, build time, and more with these techniques.</blockquote>

+<h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Andrew Blooman`**

 <blockquote>Keep your containers vulnerability free and securely configured</blockquote>

-<h3>2.
+<h3>3.
 Docker pros are shrinking images by 99%: The hidden techniques you can’t afford to miss - <a href="https://medium.com/aws-in-plain-english/docker-pros-are-shrinking-images-by-99-the-hidden-techniques-you-cant-afford-to-miss-a70ee26b4cbf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dipanshu ‎`**

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

-<h3>3.
-A Spring Boot demo with various scenarios integration examples - <a href="https://medium.com/@jxausea/a-spring-boot-demo-with-various-scenarios-integration-examples-aa2e54a70fc6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HBLOG`**

-<blockquote>some simple Spring Boot Demos which Contains 170 usage scenarios, the code is ready to use, the environment is all built with Docker, and…</blockquote>

 <h3>4.
+The Goldilocks Zone: Finding the Best Size for Microservices - <a href="https://medium.com/@jnagase/the-goldilocks-zone-finding-the-best-size-for-microservices-1bf50aaea2db" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaime Nagase`**

+<blockquote>As more and more companies use microservices in their software, a big question pops up: how big should each microservice be?
+Like in the…</blockquote>

+<h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Niels Cautaerts`**

 <blockquote>Containerization has revolutionized the software industry, but using them blindly for everything without considering their drawbacks or…</blockquote>

-<h3>5.
-STOP using Docker Desktop: Faster Alternative Nobody Uses - <a href="https://medium.com/gitconnected/stop-using-docker-desktop-faster-alternative-nobody-uses-d36a64af09a6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hayk Simonyan`**

-<blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>